First Deployment

 • All available services

-Before applying a profile, you can customize the passwords for included services:
+Before applying a profile, you can customize passwords for included services:

-A modal opens showing password fields for WireGuard, Harbor, PostgreSQL, Step-CA
+2. A modal opens with password fields for WireGuard, Harbor, PostgreSQL, Step-CA

 Security Tip: Generated passwords are 16 characters long with a mix of letters, numbers, and special characters.